rohbdn07/dev-academy-vaccine-app/README.md

 # Getting Started with Create React App
+#### NOTE:
-#### NOTE: In present situation, Master branch runs only front-end which includes docker service, see below how to run it.
+In present situation, Master branch runs only front-end which includes docker service, see below how to run it.
 Whereas, other branch: 'vaccine-dev-branch' includes front-end (react), backend(NodeJs) and database(MongoDB).
-For more info, visit vaccine-dev-branch and to Run it:
+For more info, visit: vaccine-dev-branch.

-### `npm run dev`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project is my implementation of an assignment given by solita dev academy-2021.
 Project contains Web UI implementation from the given Json data(s).
 Web UI is done with ReactJs, and ChartJs for graphical presentation along with textual representation.
 React-Redux is being used for the state managements.
 Jest and Enzyme is being used for unit-testing on some of the components.
 Moreover, for the containerization, Docker is being used on the project.